michailtam/robotics-go-chase-it/README.md

 # Robotics Simulation - Go Chase It
-In this robotics simulation a custom *mobile robot* chases a white ball which gets placed by the user in an office building in [gazebo](http://gazebosim.org/).
-The robot uses a camera to determine if there is a white ball or not and a laser scanner ([Lidar](https://en.wikipedia.org/wiki/Lidar)) to map the building.
+In this robotics simulation a custom *mobile robot* chases a white ball which gets placed by the user in the office building in [gazebo](http://gazebosim.org/).
+The robot uses a camera to determine if there is a white ball or not and a laser scanner ([Lidar](https://en.wikipedia.org/wiki/Lidar)) to map the environment.
 The interactions of the robot get implemented using [ROS-Kinetic](https://www.ros.org/) and C++.
 To track what the robot sees and senses the 3D visualization tool [Rviz tool for ROS](http://wiki.ros.org/rviz) gets used.

 ### Features
 - Only white balls are getting chased (e.g. if the robot sees red ball it stops)